CERVICAL MYELOPATHY

 Surgical Access:

-- Performs the operation from the back of the neck, providing direct access to the spinal canal and nerve roots.
+- Operates the back of the neck, providing direct access to the spinal canal and nerve roots.

 Recovery and Outcomes:

-- Generally, a longer recovery period due to more extensive muscle cutting.
+- Generally, a longer recovery period is required due to more extensive muscle cutting.

 - Potential for more post-operative pain initially, but can be effective for multiple levels of spinal stenosis.